-Landmark Education and The Landmark Forum have their origins in the est training, the edgy and controversial personal growth program formed in the 1970s by Werner Erhard.
-Landmark Education and The Landmark Forum are said to have a gentler approach and different course material than the est training, but both brands have similarly claimed a cult following among those who say the courses have ‘transformed’ their lives.
+Landmark Education and The Landmark Forum have their origins in the Est Training, the edgy and controversial personal growth program started in the 1970s by Werner Erhard.
+Landmark Education and The Landmark Forum are said to have a gentler approach and different course material than the Est Training, but both Est and Landmark have a cult following among those who say the courses have ‘transformed’ their lives.

 Conducted in a classroom format wherein a leader presents ideas and the participants then ask questions and interact with the course leader about those ideas, The Landmark Forum takes place over three days and an evening.